Have Questions?

 TASC of Northwest Ohio is 16.2 miles from Woodville, Ohio

-Like other drug and alcohol rehabs, TASC of Northwest Ohio is dedicated to ongoing recovery for alcohol and drug addicts living in Woodville, Ohio and within the surrounding region.
-As such, this drug and alcohol rehab program has been offering services like motivational interviewing, cognitive/behavior therapy, substance abuse counseling approach, group therapy, trauma-related counseling, couple/family therapy and more.
+Like other drug and alcohol rehab facilities, TASC of Northwest Ohio is committed to ongoing recovery for alcohol and drug addicts living in the Woodville, Ohio area.
+As such, this drug and alcohol treatment program has been providing services like motivational interviewing, cognitive/behavior therapy, substance abuse counseling approach, group therapy, trauma-related counseling, couple/family therapy and more.

-This rehab also has aftercare plans and other treatment methods that can help you achieve permanent sobriety in the long term.
-Finally, TASC of Northwest Ohio accepts cash or self-payment, private insurance, sliding fee scale, military insurance, other state funds, access to recovery (atr) voucher and others.
+This rehab also has aftercare plans that can help you find permanent stability both in the short and in the long term.
+Finally, TASC of Northwest Ohio accepts private pay, private medical insurance, sliding fee scale, military insurance, other state funds, access to recovery (atr) voucher and others.

 HarborCARF AccreditedSAMHSA